Ruslan Malinovskyi: Atalanta

 On 16 July 2019, Malinovskyi signed for Atalanta for €13.7 million.
 On 22 October 2019, he scored his first goal for Atalanta in the UEFA Champions League game against Manchester City.
 Malinovskyi was named Player of the Month by Atalanta supporters.
 He scored his first Serie A goal on 7 December 2019 in a match against Hellas Verona.

 On 24 June 2020, Malinovskyi scored the equalizing goal in a 3–2 comeback win against Lazio.
 On 18 April 2021, he scored the winning goal in a 1–0 win over Juventus;

 On 19 May 2021, he scored in the final of the Coppa Italia against the same opponents but Atalanta fell to a 1–2 defeat.
 On 24 February 2022, after having scored a goal against Olympiacos, he showed a T-shirt with the text "No War in Ukraine" after the Russian invasion of Ukraine.

-Later career
+Marseille

 On 9 January 2023, Malinovskyi joined Ligue 1 side Marseille on loan until the end of the season, with an option for the French club to purchase the player.
 Following a total amount of 23 appearances and two goals for Les Olympiens (split between the league and the national cup), he signed permanently for Marseille at the end of the 2022–23 season.